 | Main signal | Links and domain authority | Passage relevance + position |

-| Winning format | Long, exhaustive content | Self-contained answer at the top of a section |
+| Winning format | Long, exhaustive content | Self-contained answer at section start |

 | Technical rendering | JavaScript tolerated (Googlebot) | Static HTML essential |

-| Measure of success | Organic traffic | Appearance in the AI answer |
+| Success metric | Organic traffic | Appearance in the AI answer |

 Making your pages readable by Gemini

-A clean Hn structure with no skipped levels helps Gemini isolate the relevant passages and understand the scope of each answer.
+A clean Hn structure with no skipped levels helps Gemini isolate relevant passages and understand the scope of each answer.

 Structuring citable content